danpasecinic/podling/docs/POSTMAN_GUIDE.md

 # Postman API Testing Guide

-This guide shows how to use the Postman collection to test the Podling API.
+This guide shows how to use the Postman collection to test the Podling API (Master + Worker).

 ## Setup